 POST RACE PARTY

-All participants are invited to stick around after race and enjoy the entertainment and lots of refreshments including beer provided by Bond Brothers Beer.
+All participants are invited to stick around after race and enjoy the entertainment and lots of refreshments including beer provided by Jordan Lake Brewing Company.
 Be sure to bring an ID.